Sony A7 II vs Pentax 645Z

 The 645Z is a recent model that features in the current product line-up of Pentax.
 In contrast, the A7 II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A7 II was succeeded by the Sony A7 III.

 Review summary: Sony A7 II vs Pentax 645Z

-So what conclusions can be drawn?
+So what is the bottom line?
 Is there a clear favorite between the Sony A7 II and the Pentax 645Z?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/60i).